elevateforhumanity/fix2/docs/MILADY_RISE_PARTNER_GUIDE.md

 ### For You

 **Questions about:**
-- Program details → Jessica Boyd (jessica.boyd@cengage.com)
+- Program details → Use contact links from your partner email
 - Technical issues → Milady support
 - LMS integration → Your development team
 - Database tracking → Check Supabase